Mukeshpandey0286/eCommerce/README.md

-This is a fully functional eCommerce website by Django.
+This is a fully functional eComerce website by Django.